rust-unofficial/patterns/intro.md

 TODO: Mention why Rust is a bit special - functional elements, type system, borrow checker

 ## Participate
-If you are interested in contributing to the Patterns catalogue, check out the [./CONTRIBUTING.md].
+If you are interested in contributing to the Patterns catalogue, check out the [contribution guidelines](./CONTRIBUTING.md).